serpenscaput/wl9/TriplaK (TheKKKNo2)/Operation Beyond War Demo/Operation Beyond War Demo - readme.txt

 4.You can use Debugmode cheats by running WCheatSDL.bat
 ----------------------------------------

-If you have any problem with our mods/games, drop an E-mail to: BKaroly1222aa@gmail.com
+If you have any problem with our mods/games, drop an E-mail to: BKaroly1222aa (at) gmail.com

 Enjoy the DEMO!
 I Hope you like it!